yonseicasl/Nebula/README.md

 ## Download
-The latest release of Nebula benchmark suite is v1.0 (as of July, 2020).
-To obatin a copy of Nebula v1.0, use the following git command in a terminal.
+The latest release of Nebula benchmark suite is v1.1 (as of Aug., 2020).
+To obatin a copy of Nebula v1.1, use the following git command in a terminal.

-    $ git clone --branch v1.0 https://github.com/yonsei-icsl/nebula
+    $ git clone --branch v1.1 https://github.com/yonsei-icsl/nebula

 Or, if you wish to use the latest development version, simply clone the git respository as is.